These FAQ's have been prepared for distributors to assist with the implementation of Design and Distribution Obligations (DDO).

 - As an advice led business, some of our products can only be distributed by authorised advisers.

 - For IOOF issued products (excluding MLC products) reporting on dealings can be submitted via an online portal, DDO Online, to allow reports to be submitted by distributors/licensees.
 These reports will then be collated, reviewed and submitted to the respective product issuer.

 - Reporting can be submitted via DDO Online by either completing an online form, or by uploading a CSV file using the FSC data reporting standards.
-Note that we are currently only accepting CSV files produced from XPlan software.
+Please use the CSV template that can be found in DDO Online.